farid-cs/hpc-mid/hpc-mid.md

 # XWiki installation
 ## System update (optional)
-1. Open your favourite terminal emulator.
+1. Open your favourite terminal emulator

 2. Run following commands:
     ```sh
         sudo apt update && sudo apt upgrade
     ```

-3. When asked to confirm press Enter.
+3. When asked to confirm press Enter

 4. Wait for update to finish.
 You should see output like this:
     ![System update](system-update.png)